-BusinessWhat makes a Business successful?
+BusinessWhat makes businesses successful?
 What is the best way of managing employees?
 How do businessmen make decisions?
 How do Apple and Virgin market their products?
-How does the economy influence business performance?
-These are just some of the questions that will be answered if you study Business.
+How does the economy influence performance?
+These are just some of your questions that will be answered.

 What is Business all about?

-The study of Business includes a range of business situations i.e. new business start-ups to large global organisations.
-Throughout the course you will study the following business disciplines: marketing, people management, running the business operations and financing the day-to-day running of the business alongside long-term projects with a new focus on globalisation, digital technology and ethics.
+The study of Business includes a range of situations i.e. new start-ups to large global organisations.
+Throughout the course you will study the following disciplines: marketing, people management, running operations and financing the day-to-day running of the business alongside long-term projects with a new focus on globalisation, digital technology and ethics.

-As a student of business you will learn problem-solving skills and critical analysis e.g. how to make business decisions, in different situations.
+You will learn problem-solving skills and critical analysis e.g. how to make decisions in different situations.
 These skills will help you to develop analytical and evaluation skills that may also be useful in a wider educational context.

 An overview of modules studied

-However, Business can also be part of the entry requirements for a wide range of other courses, particularly in the social sciences, as it provides the student with useful skills and knowledge.
+However, this subject can also be part of the entry requirements for a wide range of other courses, particularly in the social sciences, as it provides the student with useful skills and knowledge.